Llanfyllin: Governance

 Llanfyllin Council forms the lowest tier of local government and has twelve councillors.
+For centuries, up until 1974, Llanfyllin was part of Montgomeryshire.

 Llanfyllin is an electoral ward of Powys County Council.
 It is represented by one county councillor who, since 2008, has been Welsh Conservative Party representative Peter Lewis.

 Education

 The town has a primary school, and the bilingual Llanfyllin High School with approximately 1,000 pupils from the town and the surrounding area, about a quarter of whom travel from Shropshire, over the English border.
-The 2009 inspection of the High School reported GCSE examination results as well above the local and national average.
+The 2009 inspection of the high school reported GCSE examination results as well above the local and national average.

 Transport

 The town sits on the main route between Welshpool and Bala.
 The A490 road connects the town to Churchstoke, and terminates just after passing through the town.

 The Llanfyllin Branch of the Cambrian Railways opened in 1863, to provide access to the limestone quarries along the valley, terminating at Llanfyllin station.
-The main line from Oswestry to Newtown (Powys) closed in 1965, as did the branch line to Llanfyllin, under the "Beeching Axe".
+The main line from Oswestry to Newtown (Powys) closed in 1965, as did the branch line to Llanfyllin, under the Beeching cuts.

 The main bus service is the number 76 to Welshpool operated by Tanat which runs Monday to Saturday.

 The Lonely Tree of Llanfyllin

-The Lonely Tree of Llanfyllin was a large Scots Pine in an isolated position on Green Hall Hill above the town (at 52.7624°N 3.2506°W).
+The Lonely Tree of Llanfyllin was a large Scots pine in an isolated position on Green Hall Hill above the town (at 52.7624°N 3.2506°W).
 It was estimated to have been 200 years old.
 It featured in several local traditions: it was hugged for good fortune, marriages were proposed at the tree and cremation ashes were scattered beneath it.

 The Lonely Tree was named Wales Tree of the Year 2014 by the Woodland Trust, and was entered in the 2015 European Tree of the Year competition.
 It fell in a storm in February 2014.
 An unsuccessful attempt was made to rescue it by packing its roots with nearly sixty tonnes of earth.